 12. Evidence that the director of infection prevention and control is involved in contract negotiations with commissioners on the key performance indicators for infection prevention and control.

 13. Evidence that the board demonstrates to patients, the public, staff and itself that it is making continuous progress towards meeting all relevant statements in this guide.

 Annual improvement plans include comparative data on progress towards relevant quality improvement statement goals, as well as in areas covered by other relevant guidance.
-(An example is NICE's clinical guideline on prevention and treatment of surgical site infection)
+(An example is NICE's guideline on surgical site infections: prevention and treatment.)